ClickHouse/ClickHouse/docs/en/engines/table-engines/special/distributed.md

 The Distributed engine allows working with a cluster like a local server.
 However, the cluster is inextensible: you must write its configuration in the server config file (even better, for all the cluster’s servers).

 The Distributed engine requires writing clusters to the config file.
 Clusters from the config file are updated on the fly, without restarting the server.
-If you need to send a query to an unknown set of shards and replicas each time, you don’t need to create a Distributed table – use the `remote` table function instead.
+If you need to send a query to an unknown set of shards and replicas each time, you do not need to create a Distributed table – use the `remote` table function instead.
 See the section [Table functions](../../../sql-reference/table-functions/index.md).

 There are two methods for writing data to a cluster:

 First, you can define which servers to write which data to and perform the write directly on each shard.
 In other words, perform INSERT in the tables that the distributed table “looks at”.
 This is the most flexible solution as you can use any sharding scheme, which could be non-trivial due to the requirements of the subject area.
 This is also the most optimal solution since data can be written to different shards completely independently.

 Second, you can perform INSERT in a Distributed table.
 In this case, the table will distribute the inserted data across the servers itself.
 In order to write to a Distributed table, it must have a sharding key set (the last parameter).
-In addition, if there is only one shard, the write operation works without specifying the sharding key, since it doesn’t mean anything in this case.
+In addition, if there is only one shard, the write operation works without specifying the sharding key, since it does not mean anything in this case.

 Each shard can have a weight defined in the config file.
 By default, the weight is equal to one.
 Data is distributed across shards in the amount proportional to the shard weight.
 For example, if there are two shards and the first has a weight of 9 while the second has a weight of 10, the first will be sent 9 / 19 parts of the rows, and the second will be sent 10 / 19.